-- 3. At all Vestry meetings the Priest or Deacon in charge shall preside, and in the priest's or deacon's absence the Assistant Clergy, or in the absence of both, such member of the Vestry as the majority, duly qualified to vote and present at such Vestry meeting, namely; and the Vestry Clerk, or in case there be no Vestry Clerk, then such person as the Chairperson names, shall be Secretary of such Vestry meeting; and the proceedings of such Vestry meeting shall be entered in a book kept for that purpose, and preserved in the custody of the Churchwardens. - 4.
-An Annual Vestry Meeting shall be held by the 1st of March each year, or on such day as may be fixed by the Synod, notice of the said meeting shall be given during Divine Service on the two Sundays immediately preceding the said meeting.
-The said meeting shall be for the purpose of receiving the audited accounts of the Vestry, and subsequently of electing and appointing Churchwardens and Lay Representatives and for the transaction of other business connected with the temporalities of the Church.
+- 3. At all Vestry meetings the Priest or Deacon in charge shall preside, and in the priest's or deacon's absence the Assistant Clergy, or in the absence of both, such member of the Vestry as the majority, duly qualified to vote and present at such Vestry meeting, namely; and the Vestry Clerk, or in case there be no Vestry Clerk, then such person as the Chairperson names, shall be Secretary of such Vestry meeting; and the proceedings of such Vestry meeting shall be entered in a book kept for that purpose, and preserved in the custody of the Churchwardens. - 4. (a) An Annual Vestry Meeting shall be held by the 1st of March each year, or on such day as may be fixed by the Synod.
+In extraordinary circumstances, this deadline may be extended with the approval of the Synod Council. - (b) Notice of the annual meeting shall be given during Divine Service on the two Sundays immediately preceding the said meeting. - (c) The annual meeting shall be for the purpose of receiving the audited accounts of the Vestry, and subsequently of electing and appointing Churchwardens and Lay Representatives and for the transaction of other business connected with the temporalities of the Church.